 Teacher Appreciation Feast Committee: On parent-teacher conference days, this committee organizes direct donations in the form of meals from each classroom.
 Volunteers decorate the teachers’ lounge and lunchroom and run an all-day feast.
 Conferences are such a long and hard day for the school, and the meals and treats offered go a long way and really show how much we value our amazing team of teachers, administrators, and staff.

 Tenstock Committee: Plans and organizes Tenstock, PS10’s autumn celebration of community, crafts, food and music!
 Students, teachers, parents and neighborhood friends join together to celebrate the beginning of the year in the school yard.
 This fantastic, fun day is open to the neighborhood community.
 Committee members plan the event and recruit attendees and parent volunteers to help set up, oversee craft and activity tables, sell food, and clean up.

 Visiting Author Committee: Coordinates in-school visits by published authors for students in every grade.
-Last year’s authors included Sudipta Bardhan-Quallen, Joshua David Stein, Javaka Steptoe, Tracey Baptiste, Melissa Walker, George O’Connor, and R.J.
+Previous year’s authors have included Sudipta Bardhan-Quallen, Joshua David Stein, Javaka Steptoe, Tracey Baptiste, Melissa Walker, George O’Connor, and R.J.
 Palacio.
 This committee also plans and hosts an annual weekend author event that is open to all and serves as a PTA fundraiser.